Vivre (Notre-Dame de Paris song): Tina Arena version

-Tina Arena played Esméralda in the London production of the musical in 2000.
-Her version was released as a single in the United Kingdom on 6 March 2000 and reached number sixty-three on the UK Singles Chart in May 2000.
-Arena's version was produced by Ric Wake.
-Arena performed the song at the 2000 World Music Awards in Monte-Carlo, where she received the award for the world's best-selling Australian recording artist of the year.
+Tina Arena played Esmeralda in the London production of the musical in 2000.
+Her version was released as a single in the United Kingdom on 6 March 2000 and reached number 63 on the UK Singles Chart in May 2000.
+Arena's recording was produced by Ric Wake.
+She performed the song at the 2000 World Music Awards in Monte-Carlo, where she received the award for the world's best-selling Australian recording artist of the year.